ark-lang/ark/README.md

 Due to the name change, we've migrated the subreddit from /r/alloy_lang to [/r/ark_lang](http://www.reddit.com/r/ark_lang), go subscribe!
 Finally, our IRC channel has moved from #alloy-lang to [#ark-lang](https://webchat.freenode.net/?channels=%23ark-lang) on freenode.

+Feel free to participate in discussion!
+Also, you can email [felixangell](https://github.com/felixangell/) or [MovingtoMars](https://github.com/MovingtoMars).

 ## Resources
 * [Reference](https://github.com/ark-lang/ark-docs/blob/master/REFERENCE.md)
 * [Tests](/tests/)